-Rupert has spent nearly 20 years in the wine trade, starting his career at the less-than-glamorous Victoria Wine in Guildford before becoming a manager of Majestic Wine.
-He has gained practical experience of winemaking both in the Southern Rhône (Gigondas) for Gabriel Meffre where he earned the 'Certificate de Vinificateur' and in Western Australia (The Margaret River) where he worked a vintage for Capel Vale.
+Rupert has spent over 20 years in the wine trade, starting his career at the less-than-glamorous Victoria Wine in Guildford before becoming a manager of Majestic Wine.
+He has gained practical experience of winemaking both in the Southern Rhône (Gigondas) for Gabriel Meffre where he earned the 'Certificate de Vinificateur' and in Western Australia (Margaret River) where he worked a vintage for Capel Vale.
 He holds the WSET Diploma and the professional certificate in spirits.

-Away from wine Rupert is a keen runner, although even this seems to become 'winey' in the location of major events - he completed Marathon du Medoc (Bordeaux) in September 2007 despite stopping off at quite a few of the wine tasting stops on the circuit and the oyster tasting at the 23rd mile.
+Away from wine, Rupert is a keen runner, although even this seems to become vinous in the location of major events - he completed Marathon du Medoc (Bordeaux) in September 2007, despite stopping off at quite a few of the wine tasting stops on the circuit and the oyster tasting at the 23rd mile.
 He also took part in a similar event in Beaune (Burgundy) in October 2011.

 Andy is our expert on the welcoming and jolly bon-viveurs that are our restaurant and pub customers - so if you're a local landlord and you'd like a new wine supplier, chat to Andy!
 With over a decade of experience in the hospitality industry Andy has previously worked for several years as the manager of the Loch Fyne Restaurant in Guildford as well as the Clubhouse Manager of Hurtwood Park Polo Club.
 Even now he puts in occasional evening behind the bar at The Richard Onslow in Cranleigh.